ndierckx/NOVOPlasty/README.md

                        coverage is too low (Default: 1.45).
 Insert Range strict  = Strict variation to resolve repetitive regions (Default: 1.2).
 Single/Paired        = For the moment only paired end reads are supported.
+Coverage Cut off     = You can speed up the assembly by lowering the coverage cut off, standard it will use up to 1000 coverage
 Extended log         = Prints out a very extensive log, could be useful to send me when there is a problem  (0/1).
 Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads